 2. How does the WEP affect Social Security benefits?

 The Windfall Elimination Provision (WEP) reduces Social Security benefits for individuals who have worked in both government and private-sector jobs.
-It adjusts the formula used to calculate benefits, potentially leading to lower payouts for individuals who have earned a government pension.
+It changes the methodology to calculate benefits, which may actually result in deductions on the pay-out of people who have accumulated government pension.

 3. Who would benefit from the Social Security Fairness Act?